JoBergs/PsyCam/README.md

 Output filename
 --------------------------------
 The output filename will be the higest 5-digit integer number in ./dreams which is not occupied already, e.g. "00023.jpg".
-The Snapshot will be stored with the same[EDIT]
+The Snapshot will be stored with the same Format but in ./snaphots.
+To synchonize the filename, empty both directories with rm ./dreams/*.jpg.s

 * [Johannes Bergs](mailto:jo@knight-of-pi.org)